Nathanpmyoung/nathanpmyoung.github.io/pages/Apologies I don't Get To Say.md

 - Somewhere I have a list of apologies where the other person and I don't talk.
 I'm not saying I am solely in the wrong, but I believe that an apology is warranted whenever there is something to apologise for.
 And I have made many mistakes
-- If you and I don't talk, you can ask for your apology and if I have it, I will send you that, and that alone -
+- If you and I don't talk, you can ask for your apology and if I have it, I will send you that, and that alone.
+- Entries: 3
+- I am uncertain if I like the "don't talk to me" dynamic, but I think people get to say it, so 🤷‍♂️